Welcome to successR

 Obtaining and installing relevant packages

-• bpp and rpact are pre-installed on BEE.
+• rpact is pre-installed on OCEAN.

 • Computations on this page assume bpp version \(\geq 1.0.4\) and rpact \(\geq 3.1.1\) is installed.